kristianjordan/Movie-Project/README.md

  > Instructions on installing and running your application
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+ > With the use of Valgrind, we incorporated the Memcheck tool to find errors and issues with memory leaks.
+We made sure to use the "valgrind --leak-check=full <executable>" for both test executable and moodvie executable.
+Tests were created for the search strategy, sort strategy, and for the singleton design.